-This means that you can still lease out part of the underlying property, but at least 51% of the property needs to be used for your business.
-If, on the other hand, you plan to lease out 50% or more of a space, then you need a separate type of loan, as this is considered more-speculative activity.
+This means you can still lease out part of the underlying property, but at least 51 percent of the property needs to be used for your business.
+Meanwhile, if you plan to lease out 50 percent or more of a space, then you need a different type of loan as this is considered more speculative activity.

-Here are some instances in which a commercial real estate loan may be appropriate:
+Here are some instances when a commercial real estate loan may be appropriate:

 Commercial real estate loan rates, terms and fees

-There are several types of loans that can be used to finance commercial property.
+There are several types of commercial real estate loans that can be used to finance commercial property.
 Each option has its own rates, terms, eligibility requirements and application process.
-So, before you apply, decide which type of loan is right for you.
-Here are some options to consider:
+Here are some of the loan types to consider.

 Within the category of SBA loans, there are several loan products that can be used to buy, build or renovate commercial property.
 However, the SBA 504 Loan Program is specifically designed for this purpose.
 Funds provided through the 7(a) program can technically be used to buy or improve real estate, but the program isn’t ideal for financing real estate.

-Also, within the area of portfolio loans, it’s important to note that these loans are often used by landlords who own a number of properties that they are leasing to tenants.
-Lenders consider this to be more-speculative activity, with different rates, terms and eligibility criteria.
+Also, within the area of portfolio loans, it’s important to note that these loans are often used by landlords who own a number of properties they are leasing to tenants.
+Lenders consider this more speculative activity, with different rates, terms and eligibility criteria.
 If you have a business that owns multiple facilities that you use for your own purposes, make this clear before exploring portfolio loan options with a lender.